 I don’t want to be so pessimistic, but by budgeting for the worst, I can at least avoid or minimize further financial calamity.
 Perhaps I’ll be pleasantly surprised one of these days.

 My low government salary seemed to be a set figure.
 I accepted it at face value, as nonnegotiable.
 I think women tend to do that and not negotiate for better compensation.
-That is one part of the reason that women tend to be compensated at lower rates than men doing the same jobs.
+That is one part of the reason that women tend to be compensated at lower rates than men doing the same jobs, according to a report by PayScale.

-But I put on my fancy new suits and headed off to my first “real” job.
+I put on my fancy new suits and headed off to my first “real” job.
 I didn’t really know what the future would hold.
-Hopefully my law-school horror story can help others manage their education, careers, and debt better than I did.
+Hopefully my law school horror story can help others manage their education, careers, and debt better than I did.